peterbe/django-fancy-cache/README.md

 The simplest way is to simply run:

-    $ pip install -r requirements.txt
+    $ pip install tox
-    $ fab test
+    $ tox

-Or to run it without `fab` you can simply run:
+Or to run it without `tox` you can simply run:

     $ export PYTHONPATH=`pwd`
     $ export DJANGO_SETTINGS_MODULE=fancy_tests.tests.settings